 The word stress in English originally meant "stress, tension".
 In many languages (including Czech), the word stress has become a synonym for psychic stress at a stage when it is already unpleasant - mental stress in the exhaustion phase.
 This text does not deal with acute mental stress.
 If you suffer from acute psychological stress , try to check out here.

 This text deals with stress in the wider sense of the word.
 Stress in the wider sense of the word is inseparably linked to the famous physiologist of the 20th century, Jánoszem (Hans) Sely .
 Calling Selye's "father of stress" (see Battistuzzi2011hsf ) is not entirely right - Jánosz (Hans) Selye should rather be called the creator of the so-called unified theory of medicine .
 That you have never heard of any unified theory of medicine?
 Do not do anything about it, theoretical medicine is not being taught at medical schools ...

 Selye's contribution - from stress to theoretical medicine

 In this example, Selye understood that the norms of physiology and medicine could be generalized.
 It's not as easy as physics, but it's possible.
 Selye has therefore tried to generalize the definition of health, homeostasis, stress, adaptation range, and so on.
 In doing so, he created the basics of the science sector, which he called the unified theory of medicine .
 It is a complex, though problematic theory - as well as evolutionary theory in biology, where we have defined definitions of fitness, evolutionary pressure, genetic drift, and so on.

-The benefits of Selye can be chanting long, as is the case in Szabo2012lhs , but the truth is that in the 20th century, after Selye's departure, theoretical medicine as a branch did not develop.
+The benefits of Selye can be chanting long, as is the case with Szabo2012lhs , but the truth is that in the 20th century, after Selye's departure, theoretical medicine as a branch did not develop.
 Selye became known for his experimental discoveries (cortisol), and theoretical medicine remained largely unaware until the 21st century.
 Let us recall that the concept of adaptogen belongs to the field of theoretical medicine as well.

 Eustres, distress and generalized adaptation syndrome (GAS)